 Tour the wineries in BRITISH COLUMBIA

-The arid climate and naturally terraced landscape of the Okanagan Valley make for perfect wine-growing conditions.
+The arid climate and naturally terraced landscape of the Okanagan Valley in British Columbia make for perfect wine-growing conditions.
 Visit some of the valley’s approximately 60 wineries to sample the region’s award-winning wines for yourself.
 All wineries offer wine tasting, and many feature tours that explain the art of winemaking.
 Reservations are not required.

 Swim with belugas in MANITOBA

-Though best known for polar bear viewing in the winter, the tiny town of Churchill, on the shore of Hudson Bay, is also one of the top places to experience beluga whales.
+Though best known for polar bear viewing in the winter, the tiny town of Churchill, Manitoba on the shore of Hudson Bay, is also one of the top places to experience beluga whales.
 Each year, some 3,000 belugas congregate at the mouth of the Churchill River to molt, arriving in mid-June and leaving at the end of August.
 Don a dry suit and snorkel to view the whales up close.
 Known for their curious nature, the whales will often swim near to check you out.

 Skate ONTARIO’s Rideau Canal